oopil/PSAD_logical_anomaly_detection/README.md

-# LAD_PartSeg
+# Part Segmentation-based Anomaly detection (PSAD)

-This project is for logical anomaly detection utilizing part segmentation.
+This repository is the code for the paper titled "Few Shot Part Segmentation Reveals Compositional Logic for Industrial Anomaly Detection" accepted in AAAI2024.
-Code and segmentation dataset will be released after publication.
+Source code will be released soon.